camunda-community-hub/camunda-7-to-8-migration-example/README.md

 # Camunda 7 to 8 Migration Example

-This project contains a simple end-to-end migration example to get a Camunda 7 solution to Camunda 8.
-It follows the following steps:
+This project provides a comprehensive end-to-end migration example for migrating a Camunda 7 solution to Camunda 8.
+The migration follows these steps:

 ![Steps](steps.png)